 3D lighting involves simulating the behavior of light in a real-world or fantasy situation, including shadows, reflections, highlights, and color, using specialized lighting software and rendering tools.

-Combining technical and creative skills, lighting artists place virtual lights into a 3D scene, then adjust them in terms of intensity, direction, and hue, to match a live-action plate or 3D environment.
+Combining technical and creative skills, lighting artists place virtual lights into a 3D scene and then adjust them in terms of intensity, direction, and hue to match a live-action plate or 3D environment.
 Lighting helps integrate various 3D elements (effects, props, characters, etc.) while also helping to set the mood or tone of a shot.

 Lighting artists also need to consider external elements like the weather and time of day (e.g., the amount of sunlight, moonlight, cloud cover, etc.) along with artificial light sources already in their scene (e.g., a candle, police car lights, street lights, etc.).

-Scene from the 3D animation Finding Nemo before and after its been lit and rendered by a 3D lighting artist (Image: Pixar).
+Scene from Pixar's 3D animation Finding Nemo before and after it has been lit and rendered by a 3D lighting artist.

-The skills of a 3D lighting artist can be applied in video games, visualization, film and television, animations, and virtual production.
-On a smaller scale, 3D lighting also helps elevate the look of 3D models and create a more polished animation portfolio
+The skills of a 3D lighting artist can be applied in video games, 3D visualization, film and television, animations, and real-time 3D.
+On a smaller scale, 3D lighting also helps elevate the look of 3D models and create a more polished animation portfolio.

 How does 3D lighting work?